LukasBombach/sblendid/README.md

 There are several ways to find and connect to a peripheral.
 You can use `Sblendid.connect` and pass either a

-- Peripheral Name
+- Peripheral `Name`
-- Peripheral UUID
+- Peripheral `UUID`
-- Peripheral Adress
+- Peripheral `Address`
-- A function returning a boolean, or a Promise resolving to a boolean
+- A `callback function` returning a boolean, or a Promise resolving to a boolean

 to it to tell Sblendid which peripheral you want to connect to.
 `Sblendid.connect` will use your criteria to scan your surroundings